SharePoint/sp-dev-docs/docs/schema/mobiledocviewers-mobile-document-viewer.md

 ### Remarks

-The **MobileDocViewers** element persists in a file named mdocview_*.xml, where the asterisk (*) is some string of valid file name characters.
+The **MobileDocViewers** element persists in a file named `mdocview_*.xml`, where the asterisk (`*`) is some string of valid file name characters.
 We recommend using your company name or some other string that is not likely to duplicate the name that is used by other document viewer providers.
 The page is deployed to %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\15\Config on all front-end web servers.

 ## Example